MiquelLluis/GWADAMA/README.md

 ## TODO

 - Refactor dataset classes with proper subclass inheritance and composition.
 Both Base and BaseInjected need to be abstracted into independent class _strategies_, and implement generic but functional base dataset classes.

+- Ensure consistent casting allowing to choose between float32 and float64 at initialisation time.